 BIIAB Qualifications Limited will give due regard to any credible evidence received which suggests that a change in approach to the development, delivery and award of this qualification is required in order to ensure that no adverse effects will result.
 This qualification will be periodically reviewed and revised to ensure the content remains relevant, assessment approach remains appropriate and that it remains valid and fit for purpose.

 Mandatory Units

 The following units are mandatory for this qualification.

-Understanding the principles and practices of assessment
+Understanding the principles and practices of internally assuring the quality of assessment